 Edwardian country cottages are not unique to the Camden area.
 Toowoomba has a host of these type of homes and published the local council publishes extensive guides explaining the style of housing and what is required for their sympathetic restoration in the online publication The Toowoomba House (2000).

 Examples of Edwardian style cottages, including in and around Camden, were an Australian version of English Edwardian houses.
 Houses were plainer in detail, some with lead lighting in the front windows.
 Australian architecture was a response to the landscape and climate and the building style tells us about the time and the people who built them, how they lived and other aspects of Camden’s cultural heritage.

-A number of Camden Edwardian style timber cottages have a projecting room at the front of the cottage with a decorated gable, adjacent to a front verandah, with a hipped roof line.
 This housing style is often characterised by a chimney that was a flue for a kitchen fuel stove and chip copper in an adjacent laundry.
 In some houses plaster cornices were common, sometimes there were ceiling roses, skirting and architraves.
 A number of been restored while unfortunately many others have been demolished.